Updated

 Create a free account for Cloudflare Turnstile or sign in if you already have one.

 Click "Add Site" to create a new widget.
+Make sure to include your (1) production domain and (2) localhost

-We'll add these to our .env.local
+We'll add these keys to our .env.local

-in our NextJS app like so:
+in our NextJS app:

 bash# Public site key exposed in the frontend